Zebradil/cloudflare-dynamic-dns/README.md

       --run-every string           Re-run the program every N duration until it's killed.
                                    The format is described at https://pkg.go.dev/time#ParseDuration.
                                    The minimum duration is 1m.
 Examples: 4h30m15s, 5m.
-      --state-file string          Enables usage of a state file.
+      --stack string               IP stack version: ipv4 or ipv6 (default "ipv6") --state-file string          Enables usage of a state file.
-                                   In this mode, previously used ipv6 address is preserved between runs to avoid unnecessary calls to CloudFlare API.
+                                   In this mode, the previously used address is preserved between runs to avoid unnecessary calls to Cloudflare API.
                                    Automatically selects where to store the state file if no value is specified.
 See the State file section in usage.
       --token string               Cloudflare API token with DNS edit access rights.